Introduction to Cultural Anthropology

 Grading options: A-F (default), P-NP, audit

-Examines modern human cultures.
-Analyzes a variety of ethnographic examples from various world societies to understand the diverse aspects of language, technology, economy, social structure, governance, religion, world views and expressive aspects of life.
+Examines modern human cultures through a cross-cultural and comparative approach.
+Explores language, technology, subsistence, economics, sociopolitical systems, religions, and human expression through ethnographic examples to better understand global diversity and the dynamics of culture change.
 Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
 Audit available.

 Alignment with Institutional Core Learning Outcomes